SFR: SFR TV

 SFR TV is a television service accessible on La Box de SFR and La Box Fibre de SFR, which delivers television programs via the broadband internet telephone network (xDSL), high-speed internet (FTTH or FTTB fiber within Numericable).
 The service was also broadcast by satellite with SFR Sat available on the Astra 19.2°E satellite until October 2015.

 The SFR TV package includes more than 200 channels, some pay-tv channels can be added as an option, by subscribing to a specific paid package, classified by theme (sport, youth, music, international ...).

 On 17 November 2015, Numericable-SFR launched its SVOD service Zive, for the Power bouquet subscribers.
 Zive and Power packages became SFR Play in 2016.

 Altice signed an exclusive agreement with Discovery and NBCUniversal in December 2016.
 The premium movies and series TV channel Altice Studio was launched on 22 August 2017.

 The Numericable and SFR channels numbering were merged on 22 August 2017, and in 2019, the Numericable exclusive channels (MTV, Nickelodeon, J-One, Série Club, Cartoon Network...) were added to SFR ADSL offer.
 The brand Numericable disappeared.

 SFR Sport

-RMC Sport (formerly SFR Sport) is a package of French TV channels (RMC Sport 1, RMC Sport 2, RMC Sport 3, RMC Sport 4, RMC Sport 1UHD) from the SFR Group devoted to sports.
+SFR Sport 1 began broadcasting on 13 August 2016.
 They are available for SFR, Canal+, My.T and OTT subscribers.

 In 2016, Altice acquired the rights of many sports competitions (Premier League, Liga NOS, Champions League) to form its SFR Sport bouquet.
 MCS, MCS Extrême and Kombat Sport were rebranded as SFR Sport 2, SFR Sport 3 and SFR Sport 5; and SFR Sport 1 and 4K were launched.
 The SFR Sport bouquet became RMC Sport on 3 July 2018.